enqueuezero/site/category/architecture.md

 For example, A Linux system expose its load data by reading from `/proc/loadavg`.
 Then we could have such a metric that has `proc.loadavg.1m` as metric name, `host=web-1.svc.prod.example.com` as tag, `0.03` as data point value.
 The time series is a sequence of floating value like `0.03` that reflects system load over time.

+It's also an interesting topic to perform [time series analytics](https://www.notion.so/soasme/666cc0233aca49a589fbc394611dcc4c).

 ## Part III: Architecture Examples

 ### [SQLAlchemy](/concrete-architecture/sqlalchemy.html)